- Baked Bulgur Stuffed Tomatoes

 6 cups day-old dense, crusty bread cut or torn into 1-inch cubes (about 1/2 lb.)

-Combine all ingredients except bread in a large bowl; let stand for flavors to develop, about 10 minutes.
-Add bread;
+Combine all ingredients except bread in a large bowl; let stand for flavors to

-toss well to coat.
-If bread seems dry, sprinkle with an additional tablespoon or two of water.
+sprinkle with an additional tablespoon or two of water.
 Salad will hold several

 hours at room temperature before serving.